USAFA-ECE/ece281-book/_sources/lab/lab1.md

 ### Draw schematics

-Using the datasheets provided via Teams, draw **four** separate schematics that can implement your truth table.
+Using the datasheets provided via the links below, draw **four** separate schematics that can implement your truth table.
 Make sure to reference data sheets for the components to ensure you have included every input they need to function